-Children become less and less active as they grow older.
-They sit down more and start playing outdoors less.
+Children become less and less active as they grow older, they sit down more and start playing outdoors less; especially since the emergence of instant gratification technological devices (dont’ get us started on that subject!)
 Research shows that as this sedentary time increases, they begin to lose out on all the positivity and benefits of playing outside.
 They can gain weight, lose muscle and bone strength and are at an increased risk of longer-term health conditions.
 Not to mention the social and mental health benefits they’re missing out on.
 So, let’s take a look at the benefits of playing outdoors and see if it can improve how children learn, if it can increase child wellbeing and if it can encourage the

 development of friendship skills.